 (SOUNDBITE OF MUSIC)

-ZOMORODI: (Laughter) I'm Manoush Zomorodi, and you're listening to the TED Radio Hour from NPR.
+ZOMORODI: In just a minute, how saying thank you isn't just about noticing others.
+It's also about noticing their stories.
+I'm Manoush Zomorodi.
+And you're listening to the TED Radio Hour from NPR.
 Stay with us.

 (SOUNDBITE OF MUSIC)